Skip to main content

 • Are other indicators confirming the signal?

-For additional confirmation signals, I often reference Moving Average Ribbon strategies to get a broader view of trend strength.
+For additional confirmation, I often reference Moving Average Ribbon strategies to get a broader view of trend strength.

 Risk Management Rules I Never Break

-1. Position Size: Never risk more than 2% of my account on a single trade
+1. Position Size: Never risk more than 2% of my account on a single trade.
+On a $10k account, that means my maximum loss per trade is $200.

-2. Stop Loss: Always set before entering the trade, not after
+2. Stop Loss: Always set before entering the trade, not after.
+I usually place it 1-2 ATR below the crossover point.

-3. Take Profit: Have a target in mind, but be flexible with market conditions
+3. Take Profit: Have a target in mind, but stay flexible with market conditions.

-4. Time Limits: If a trade doesn't move in my favor within a reasonable time, I reconsider
+4. Time Limits: If a trade doesn't move in my favor within 3-5 bars, I reconsider the entry.

 When EMA Crossovers Work Best